 What is an adjustable-rate mortgage (ARM)?

-An adjustable-rate mortgage, or ARM, is a home loan with an interest rate that changes periodically.
-This means that the monthly payments can go up or down.
-Generally, the initial interest rate is lower than that of a comparable fixed-rate mortgage.
-After that period ends, interest rates — and your monthly payments — can go lower or higher.
+Generally, the initial interest rate on an ARM mortgage is lower than that of a comparable fixed-rate mortgage.
+After that period ends, interest rates — and your monthly payments — can rise or fall.

 Interest rates are unpredictable, though in recent decades they’ve tended to trend up and down over multi-year cycles.
-Given the recent increase in rates, ARMs can help you save money in the early days of your loan by securing a lower initial rate.
+During periods of higher rates, ARMs can help you save money in the early days of your loan by securing a lower initial rate.
+Just keep in mind that after the introductory period of the loan, the rate — and your monthly payment — might go up.

-ARMs come with caps that insulate you from possible steep year-to-year increases in monthly payments.
+ARMs come with rate caps that insulate you from possible steep year-to-year increases in monthly payments.
 These caps limit the amount by which rates and payments can change.

 • A periodic rate cap: Limits how much the interest rate can change from one year to the next.